ziutek/simple_go_wiki/README.md

     }

-You can see, that our service will consist of two pages:
+As you can see, our service will consist of two pages:

-* *main_view* - using which, we will be able to read articles,
+* *main_view* - using which, an user will be able to read articles,
-* *edit_view* - using which, we will be able to create and edit articles.
+* *edit_view* - using which, an user will be able to create and edit articles.

-Both pages will consists two columns:
+Both pages will consists of two columns:

 * Left - list of articles,
 * Right - column specific to the page.